joyblanks/sp-devops/README.md

     |:-:|
     | ![Grant Permission to Sharepoint App](https://github.com/joyblanks/sp-devops/raw/master/assets/app-grant-permission.jpg) |

+  NOTE: Create a different App for different site else there are some unexpected behavior

 - If you do not have  authorization to create an App, you can ask your Sharepoint admin to generate an **Authorization Bearer 'AccessToken'** token and share with you which you can also use to fire this library.